Tooth brushing: Toothpaste

 Toothpaste is a paste or gel dentifrice used to clean and improve the aesthetic appearance and health of teeth.
 It is almost always used in conjunction with a toothbrush.
 Toothpaste use can promote good oral hygiene: it can aid in the removal of dental plaque and food from the teeth, it can aid in the elimination and/or masking of halitosis when tonsil stones are not the cause, and it can deliver active ingredients such as fluoride to prevent tooth and gum (gingiva) disease.

 There is evidence that the addition of xylitol to fluoride-containing toothpastes reduces incidence of tooth decay by about 13%.

+Tooth powder

 Tooth powder (or 'toothpaste powder') is an alternative to toothpaste.
 It may be recommended for people with sensitive teeth.
 Tooth powder typically does not contain the chemical sodium lauryl sulphate, commonly used in toothpaste, which can be a skin irritant.
 The function of sodium lauryl sulphate is to form suds when teeth are brushed.
 Those with dentures may also use denture cleaner which can also come in powder form.